Hello! I am Amanda Grace Johnson.

 This experience gave me the chance to travel and live all over the world.
 I consider myself extremely fortunate to have had the opportunity to travel extensively throughout Asia, Africa, Australia, Europe, Iceland, North and Central America.
 There are so many places I have yet to discover.

 I have been writing since I was a kid and have turned my hand, not only to songs, but also prose, poetry, essays, articles, memoir.
-I penned the moderately read blog The Silver Jay for some years in London.
+I penned the blog The Silver Jay for some years in London.
 The Silver Jay was a collection of tragic-comedy, autobiographical vignettes, essays, and short stories.